Quaran-Team Training Week 2

-Again, if you have the time and would like a follow-along, below I have a 12 minute hip mobility routine, as well as a 20 minute full body flexibility routine for you.
+Again, if you have the time and would like a follow-along, below I have a 12-minute hip mobility routine and a 20-minute full-body flexibility routine for you.

 If you want to do last week’s routine again, click the button below.